-You or your children can get as many prescriptions as medically necessary from the Vendor Drug Program (VDP) list of drugs.
-You may go to any pharmacy in the Amerigroup plan to have your prescription filled unless you're in the Medicaid Lock-in Program.
+You can get as many prescriptions as medically necessary for medicines found on the Vendor Drug Program (VDP) list of drugs.
+We cover all drugs found in the VDP drug list.
+You may go to any pharmacy in the Amerigroup plan to have your prescription filled, unless you're in the Medicaid Lock-in Program.

 You should use the same pharmacy each time you need medicine.
 This way, your pharmacist will know all the drugs you're taking.
-They can tell you about drug interactions and side effects.
+He or she can tell you about drug interactions and side effects.
 If you use another pharmacy, you should tell the pharmacist about any other medicines you're taking.